 Although very few candidates are a fit for an isolated neck lift, you are in great hands with our board-certified surgeons.
-This procedure is quite similar to a facelift, however, only the neck area is addressed.
-This procedure is performed under general anesthesia and serves to tighten the loose neck skin and neck muscles.
-Keep in mind, that this procedure does not address the jowl area, only the neck.
+This procedure is similar to a facelift; however, only the neck area is addressed.
+This procedure is performed under general anesthesia to tighten the loose neck skin and neck muscles.
+Remember that this procedure does not address the jowl area, only the neck.

 BENEFITS OF A NECK LIFT

 During your consultation with one of our four surgeons, you discuss your procedure goals and options.
 After that, your surgeon recommends a procedure plan that aligns with your goals and fits your specific case needs.
 Finally, if you are ready to schedule your consultation, click the button below.